MOohamedMahfouz/shift_scheduling_task/README.md

 ## Concurrency Solution Overview

-To prevent race conditions during simultaneous employee shift requests, the API employs a **database transaction with row-level locking** using MySQL's `SELECT ...
-FOR UPDATE`:
+To prevent race conditions during simultaneous employee shift requests, the API employs a **database transaction with row-level locking** using MySQL's `LOCK FOR UPDATE`:

 - When an employee requests a shift, the system starts a transaction and locks the shift record.
 - If there is enough capacity (based on max employees), the request is stored as **pending**.